HomeBankingBookkeepingTaxesInvoices

 Among the dozens of banks and small business finance company options, there are probably hundreds of different types of accounts to choose from.
 Some of these are geared specifically toward businesses, and some are more “generic.”
 Do you actually need a “business” account?

-Technically, no. However, if you choose one of these, you’re more likely to get perks for your business, like higher limits and different fee structures.
-These may seem small initially but can end up having a larger impact as your business grows and scales.
+Technically, no. However, if you choose one of these, you're more likely to get perks for your business, like higher limits and different fee structures.
+These may seem small initially but can have a more significant impact as your business grows and scales.
 Every little bit helps, right?

 More importantly, business-centric accounts are more likely to be familiar with freelancers, solopreneurs, and small business owners' unique needs.
 These roles come with challenges you won’t find anywhere else, and having representatives and customer service be familiar with those needs can make a huge difference.

-Numerous types of bank accounts are available, from basic checking and savings to specialty options.
+There’s no shortage of bank account options available for you as a freelancer, from basic checking and savings to specialty options.
 Let’s look at some of the most common types.

 Business Checking